dhawel/mapbox-gl-heatmap-canvas/README.md

 # mapbox-gl-heatmap-canvas

 A simple JavaScript JavaScript library for rendering temperature maps with Mapbox GL JS.

-This library intends to provide a canvas element as a Mapbox GL layer that can be used to overlay colors for the given locations.Iterpolation of color are based on bilinear interpolation algorithm.This module use [gradient2d](https://github.com/dismedia/gradient2d) library to implement bilinear interpolation.
+This library intends to provide a canvas element as a Mapbox GL layer that can be used to overlay colors for the given locations.
+Interpolation of color are based on bilinear interpolation algorithm.This module use [gradient2d](https://github.com/dismedia/gradient2d) library to implement bilinear interpolation.

 # Installing